OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 ### Timestamp

-Each entry in a dataset of a channel has a reference to an entry in a dataset with the name `timestamp`, which lies within the data source group.
-In this `timestamp` dataset, there are as many entries as there are entries in a dataset of a channel.
+Each entry in a data set of a channel has a reference to an entry in a data set with the name `timestamp`, which lies within the data source group.
+In this `timestamp` data set, there are as many entries as there are entries in a data set of a channel.

 The time stamps are always stored in ascending order.